In this article we provide a step-by-step guide for setting up your digital signage with AndroidTV devices.

 🚨 Android 10 and later have eliminated a key method that allows apps to automatically start after the device boots.

-Therefore you should be aware that TelemetryTV will not start on boot on these devices unless they also allow you to set the launcher to be the TelemetryTV app.
+Therefore you should be aware that TelemetryTV may not start on boot on these devices unless they also allow you to set the launcher to be the TelemetryTV app.
 Many devices do not allow changing the launcher so you must be aware of these limitations when picking a newer device.
 Therefore only deploy on Android 10 or later when you are able to set the default Launcher.

 Recent generation (2019+) Sony TV’s often have AndroidTV built in.
 Not all SonyTV’s will work, so please check the specific model for AndroidTV compatibility.
 These are decent options for deploying TelemetryTV as they do support using TelemetryTV as a launcher.
 However, you should be aware that they have limited RAM and storage, so this may not be a great option for more intensive digital signage functionality.
 You will want to look for the 800G series of TVs or better.